media-cloud-ai/mcai_worker_sdk/c_mcai_worker_sdk/README.md

  * `int process(void*, char* (*)(void*, const char*), void* ()(void*, unsigned char), void* (*)(const char*, const char*), const char**, const char***)`: to execute the worker process

 For more details, see the provided [worker.cpp](worker.cpp) example.

+Set the `WORKER_LIBRARY_FILE` environment variable to specify the path of your C/C++ worker shared-library.
+Otherwise, the `libworker.so` file will be loaded by default.